Taboo

 Soul-Life

-Soul-life is the linking or marriage of consciousness (the immaterial) and the physical (material).
+Soul-Life Soul-life is the linking or marriage of consciousness (the immaterial) and the physical (material).
 Consciousness is the living proof of a Supreme Entity.
 Consciousness proves God’s existence.
 We think, therefore God is.
 At physical death, by divine design, the soul exits the body.
 Our soul is embodied for endearment of life in this reality.
-Apparently, our soul is so designed…
+Apparently, our soul is so…

 Continue reading